nizzaneela/Programming_error_explanation/README.md

     subtree_sc = tree.extract_tree_with(subtree_sc_leaves)
 ```

-Thus, the code ignores basal branches that do not have active sampled infections at the end of simulation (day 100), even if the branches do have active sampled infections at the end of sampling period (infection 50,000).
+Thus, the code ignores basal lineages that do not have active sampled infections at the end of simulation (day 100), even if the lineages do have active sampled infections at the end of sampling period (infection 50,000).
 Thus, the code does not implement the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

 This error might be corrected by breaking the loop in the function `coalescent_timing` once 50,000 individuals have been infected, e.g.:
 ```